darlatan/chatrooms-rules/README.md

 - Avoid gatekeeping and try to remain welcoming to new users
 - No hate speech (No racism, no homophobia, no transphobia...)
 - No spam
+- No doxxing
 - No trolling (this doesn't mean sarcasm is forbidden)
 - No NSFW content (no Porn, no Gore, no Hentai...)
 - No upload of any non-media files (binaries, executables, compressed files...)
 - No voice messages (these will be auto-deleted by the bots)
 - **Avoid drifting too much off-topic or move to an off-topic room like #bnonymity**

+Some exceptions can apply, see the [exceptions](#exceptions) section at the bottom of this page.

+#### Rules for Nothing To Hide Privacy:<a name="nth"></a>
+- Zero tolerance for discussion of how to commit illicit acts
+- LIMIT POLITICAL DISCUSSION TO PRIVACY-RELATED TOPICS ONLY
+- Do not dox others
+- No suspicious links or uploading of non-image binary files
+- Be respectful

 #### Rules for Modern Cryptography:<a name="moderncrypto"></a>
 See <https://nobodyspecial.neocities.org/rules.md.html>